AlGepe/OmniSnippets_JS/docs/generalTips/migration/migrationInFiveMinutes.rst

 Conditions work slightly differently in V2 and many old tools don't have them.
 So, scrutinize them.

-- Be sure that they are comprehensive: if the tool is related to a physical problem, conditions should cover against “unphysical” inputs (i.e. negative masses...).
+- Be sure that they are comprehensive: if the tool is related to a physical problem, conditions should cover against "unphysical" inputs (i.e. negative masses...).
 Converters are allowed to have unrealistic inputs.

 Check the tests
 ---------------